ProvableHQ/leo/documentation/guides/dependencies.md

 - When a dependency upgrade would break your program
 - When you want to avoid unexpected behavior changes

-**Note:** Local dependencies don't have editions - they're always compiled from your current source code.
+**Note:** Local dependencies do not have editions - they are always compiled from your current source code.

 ## Deploying Programs with Dependencies